HazemYM02/cyber-range-emulator/README.md

 - Simulate common attack paths and misconfigurations in controlled networks
 - Launch security tools like Nmap, Nikto, Wapiti, ZAP, and more
 - Monitor attacks and logs using centralized Splunk integration
-- Visualize container roles and connectivity through a custom interactive GUI
 - Practice red teaming, packet analysis, ARP spoofing, and basic log correlation

 ---